winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### At Vaiśālī

 73\.
-After the Bhagavān had stayed for as long as was fitting, he told Ānanda, “Let’s visit Vaiśālī.” Ānanda accepted his instruction, put on his robe, took his bowl, and followed the Bhagavān with the large assembly.
-They took the road from Vṛji to Vaiśālī and sad down under a tree.
+After the Bhagavān had stayed for as long as was fitting, he told Ānanda, “Let’s visit Vaiśālī.”
+Accepting this instruction, Ānanda put on his robe, took his bowl, and followed the Bhagavān with the great assembly.
+They took the road from Vṛji to Vaiśālī and sat down under a tree.
 {: #p73}

 74\.
 There was a prostitute named Āmrapālī.
 Hearing that the Buddha had led his disciples to Vaiśālī and was sitting under a tree, she prepared horses and a precious chariot to go honor and give offerings to him.
 Before arriving, she saw from afar the Bhagavān’s handsome appearance, distinguished faculties, signs, and excellencies.
 He looked like the moon among stars.
 She rejoiced when she saw him.
 Dismounting from her chariot, she made her way to the Buddha, bowed her head at his feet, and withdrew to sit to one side.